JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 }
 ```

 Entirely correct semantics for this pass could be implemented with this diagnostic style, i.e. diagnostics could be thrown iff the pass discovers an error, but this style of diagnostics is potentially confusing to programmers.
 Although it is not the site at which the error is discovered, the site at which the isolation-crossing send actually took place is likely a much more logical place to put the warning.
 This is likely because the calls that cross isolations are trivially known to be sites at which concurrency, and concurrent communication, comes into play.
-The sites at which values in consumed regions are accessed, however, could be any valid AST node in the Swift language.
+The sites at which values in transferred regions are accessed, however, could be any valid AST node in the Swift language.
 At a high level, it seems reasonable to expect programmers to think the most carefully about the values being sent at the points concurrent communciation is performed.
 Thus, although a race arises from the combination of a value sent at such a point with a value in the smae region accessed later in the function, highlighting the point at which the value sent allows the programmer to continue to focus their debugging efforts largely on the points at which concurrency communication is performed.
 In line with this reasoning, the `SendNonSendable` implementation instead emits diagnostics like the following:

 ```swift
 func giveBoxToActor(a : MyActor) async {